 Although employees may confront the alleged harasser at their discretion, they are also required to submit a written report of any incidents as set forth above.
-When the County is notified of the alleged harassment, it will timely invitable investigation may include private interviews of the employee committing the alleged harassment and any and an winnesses.
+When the County is notified of the alleged harassment, it will timely investigate the complaint.
+The investigation may include private interviews of the employee allegedly harassed, the employee committing the alleged harassment and any and all witnesses.
 Information will be kept as confidential as practicable, although confidentiality is not guaranteed.
 All employees are required to cooperate in any investigation.
 Determinations of harassment shall be made on a case-by-case basis.
 If the investigation reveals the complaint is valid, prompt attention and disciplinary action designed to stop the harassment and prevent its recurrence will be taken.